 How to Trust Yourself

-This is the sixth installment in 10-part series I’m doing through July 26 this year called Wild Soul Summer School.
+This is the sixth installment in a 10-part series I did through July 26 this year called Wild Soul Summer School.
 The purpose is to do a more thorough exploration of some of the topics that come up most consistently on the podcast.
 Each of these instructional blog posts has a corresponding Facebook Live video too, which you can find at the end of this post along with links to previous sessions if you want to explore the rest of the series.

 I’ve also created a free journal you can use to implement what you learn here.
 This week’s guide helps you: